Tea plantation, Nyungwe, Rwanda

 The largest single tract of montane forest remaining anywhere in East or Central Africa, Nyungwe is considered to be one of the most beautiful parks in the region.

 Nyungwe’s biodiversity is astonishing by African standards and is one of the most endemic species-rich areas in all of Africa.
-Whilst the terrain and undergrowth make chimpanzee tracking a challenge, the forest is also home to Rwenzori colobus monkeys including a four hundred-strong semi-habituated group thought to be the largest troop of arboreal primates in Africa.
+Whilst the terrain and undergrowth make chimpanzee tracking a challenge, the forest is also home to Rwenzori colobus monkeys including a four hundred-strong semi-habituated group, thought to be the largest troop of arboreal primates in Africa.

-Blue monkey in Nyungwe Forest National Park
+Chimpanzee, Nyungwe National Park

 Why visit Nyungwe Forest